certificate best dentist in Mumbai

 • Halitosis, or bad breath

-• Swelling causes difficulty swallowing
+• Swelling causing difficulty swallowing

 • Numbness in the mouth or tongue